stake-for-good/machn-festival/presentation.md

 ---

-// Problems
+// Problem

-## Non-profit organizations work best, if they have a reliable income stream: paying for projects, workers, etc.
+## Like regular companies, non-profit organizations have to pay salaries, expenses, etc.

-## Donations are a money transfer, not an investment.
+## Many rely on donations.
+Donations are a money transfer, not an investment.

+## Donating conflicts with the individuals wish for personal financial gain.

 ---

 // Solution

-## Staking is a crypto **investment** that generates **reliable** interest.
+## Staking is a crypto **investment** that generates **reliable interest**.

-## Making this reliable incoming stream available to non-profit organizations solves their problem.
+## Our idea is simple: Make this reliable interest stream available to non-profit organizations!

 ## A match made in Heaven! 🌈🌤️